rakshran/reading-list/README.md

 I consume short-form content (blogs, news, essays) in two ways -

 1. Through emails from my favorite publications and authors
-2. By discovering interesting stuff on social media, podcasts or through recommendations and saving the links to [Pocket](https://getpocket.com/){:target="_blank"}.
+2. By discovering interesting stuff on social media, podcasts or through recommendations and saving the links to <a href="https://getpocket.com/" target="_blank">Pocket</a>.
 Then going through them at once.

 But this was haphazard and I was never satisfied with this approach.
 There were two problems: